KaterinaWalter/javadocs/docs/unit1/unit1project.md

 ### PART A: Basic Receipt

+You will start with a basic receipt that you might get after making a purchase from the high school snack bar.
+In a later activity you will create a more complex version that includes asking the user for information (input) about items purchased so that a custom receipt can be produced for that purchase.

 <div class="task" markdown="block">

 1. Copy and paste (or retype) the following starter code into your `Main.java` file: